 Jenna is Deputy Legal Counsel to Governor Jared Polis.
 She is passionate about voting rights and thrilled to be working with Common Cause.
 Previously, she was Deputy Legal Counsel to Governor John Hickenlooper, an associate at Arnold & Porter LLP, and a judicial law clerk for Justice Monica Márquez of the Colorado Supreme Court.

 An immigrant from Mexico, raised in the Colorado and Wyoming, Olivia Mendoza has had the great privilege of realizing her parents’ dreams.
-Having pursued education to break the cycle of poverty, Olivia is profoundly committed to the democratic principles of this country.
-The work Mendoza does with the National Redistricting Action Fund advances those principles by creating systemic change through the voice of the people.
-Before joining the fight for fair maps, Olivia received her Juris Doctorate from the University of Denver.
-A member of the Colorado Bar, Mendoza previously served as the Director of the Minority Business Office and the Executive Director of CLF/CLLARO, which seeks to increase the political, social, educational, and economic strength of Latinas and Latinos.
+The work Mendoza does with the National Redistricting Action Fund advances democratic principles by creating systemic change through the voice of the people.
+Olivia received her Juris Doctorate from the University of Denver and previously served as the Director of the Minority Business Office and the Executive Director of CLF/CLLARO, which seeks to increase the political, social, educational, and economic strength of Latinas and Latinos.

 Judith first became associated with Colorado Common Cause in the mid-1970s, and became involved with CCC after serving as an Election Judge in Jefferson County in 2002.
 Judith has been a member of the Colorado Common Cause board of directors since 2003.
 Judith has a strong interest in elections, government ethics, and the initiative process.